NexPlayer/Unity-SDK/unity.md

 }
 ```

-You will find the usage of this API in the code of our sample project located at Packages → NexPlayer Simple Sample → NexPlayer → SampleCode → Players → NexPlayerMultipleLanguages.cs (in finder: Packages/com.nexplayer.nxplayersimplesample/NexPlayer/SampleCode/Players/NexPlayerMultipleLanguages.cs.)
+You will find the usage of this API in the code of our sample project located at Packages → NexPlayer Simple Sample → NexPlayer → SampleCode → Players → NexPlayerMultipleLanguages.cs (in Finder: Packages/com.nexplayer.nxplayersimplesample/NexPlayer/SampleCode/Players/NexPlayerMultipleLanguages.cs).